Non-Abelian extension of the aether term and the Gribov problem: The Gribov-Zwanziger quantization procedure in the Landau gauge

 Therefore, it must be clear that the gap equation \eqref{gapequation} has to be solved, so that the Yang-Mills theory makes sense.
-Such condition comes from the saddle point necessary condition, \eqref{gapeq0}, used in the thermodynamic limit to implement the Gribov restriction.
+Such a condition comes from the necessary condition \eqref{gapeq0} for a saddle point used in the thermodynamic limit to implement the Gribov restriction.
+In \cite{Capri:2014jqa}, the explicit solution for \eqref{gapequation} was found, and it reads

+Due to the asymptotic freedom of the YM theory, the perturbative approach can only be applied in the regime of large momenta.
+As was pointed out in \cite{Gribov:1977wm}, the Gribov parameter can only be accessed in the regime of small momenta.
+This scenario can be pictured from \eqref{gribovsolution}.
+It can be seen that, for the large momentum regime, $\gamma_{0}^{2}$ becomes irrelevant, unlike at small momenta.
+This non-perturbative feature is also seen in the gauge propagator.
+Finding the inverse of \eqref{dfdflkjd} and taking the Landau limit $\Delta \to 0$, the gauge propagator reads